Depression After Heartbreak- It's Real & It's Rough

 Indulge in physical activity: A physical activity will not only keep you fit but will also improve your mood drastically.
 It does not have to be hitting the gym, you may also go for sports, walking, or dancing.

 Get your beauty sleep: A good night’s sleep cures half your emotional problems.
 Maintaining proper sleep hygiene can improve your mental health significantly.

 Support and self-care: Surround yourself with people who care for you.
 Also, make self-care a priority and necessity.

 A heartbreak can cause emotional turmoil and even challenge your self-belief.
 Being in control of yourself and your situations can help you feel more empowered.
 If you choose to ignore your depressive symptoms, you may experience serious health risks like panic attacks, anxiety and even suicidal thoughts.

-If you are facing troubles moving on after a breakup, it is best you discuss your issues with a mental health expert.
-Consulting a therapist will not help you to get over the breakup but also gives you clarity of the failed relationship which will ensure that you are ready to fall in love all over again.
+If you are facing trouble moving on after a breakup, it is best you discuss your issues with a mental health expert.
+Consulting a therapist will not only help you to get over the breakup but also give you clarity about the failed relationship which will ensure that you are ready to fall in love all over again.

 Download the MFine app and consult the mental health specialists in your city.

 Was this article helpful?

 Love reading our articles?